BUILT FOR MODERN CREATORS. TRUSTED BY INDUSTRY LEADERS.

 • Publishing royalties take time to reach you because they come from many different sources — each with its own timeline for reporting and paying out.
 On average, it takes 9–12 months to receive your first royalty payment.
 This includes time for global registration and for each society to process and pay royalties on their own schedule.

-Once your works are fully registered, we can begin collecting from societies around the world that is earning from.
-Keep in mind that some societies prioritize faster payments for registrations that are complete – missing information (like ISRCs) can delay collection — or prevent it entirely.
+Once your works are fully registered, we can begin collecting from societies around the world where they are earning.
+Once your works are fully registered, we can begin collecting from societies around the world where they’re earning.
+Keep in mind that some societies prioritize faster payments for complete registrations—missing information (like ISRCs) can delay collection, or even prevent it entirely.